ektasingh18/ektasingh18/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning AI and big data
 - 💞️ I’m looking to collaborate on AI projects or anything tbh
-- 📫 How to reach me ...
+- 📫 How to reach me- you can email me
+- ekta3132@gmail.com

 <!---
 ektasingh18/ektasingh18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.